mkostanbaeva/test1/swarm.md

 ##SWARM_XML library

 The goal of this class is get the input xml and return a list of url.
-The goal of this class is get the input xml and return a list of url.
 Currently used in xmlpath.
 It uses a special API to parse html documents.
 It searches for all the tags that return url and adds its contents to the list of url (without any manipulation).

 ###API features
 urlfetcher is a wrapper over liburl with the properties: